D-PLACE/dplace-data/README.md

 ## Acknowledgements

+D-PLACE would not exist without the cultural datasets upon which it relies; we would like to acknowledge the years of work by George P. Murdock and Lewis R. Binford, and the enormous contributions made by other scholars in the field towards their maintenance and updating.

+Finally, a number of people provided assistance in preparing data for inclusion in D-PLACE, including Christopher Blackford, Kaylin Clements, Anna Kellogg, Hannah Haynie, Patrick Kavanagh, Ameena Khan, Beata Opalinska, Anum Rafiq, Anastasia Stellato, and George Tsourounis.

-The data and phylogenies in D-PLACE have been generously provided by many researchers.
+The phylogenies in D-PLACE have been generously provided by many researchers.
 In particular we would like to thank:

 * Thiago Chacon and Johann-Mattis List ([chacon_and_list2015](./phylogenies/chacon_and_list2015))
 * Rebecca Grollemund ([grollemund_et_al2015](./phylogenies/grollemund_et_al2015))